bluesky-social/atproto/packages/api/OAUTH.md

 if (result) {
   if ('state' in result) {
-    console.log('The used was just redirected back from the authorization page') }
+    console.log('The user was just redirected back from the authorization page') }

   console.log(`The user is currently signed in as ${result.session.did}`)